 Take a U-Bahn to Schönbrunn Palace.
 You can choose to visit Schönbrunn Zoo or attend the Viennese Strudel Show with Tasting at Schönbrunn Palace or Children’s Museum Schönbrunn Palace with kids.

 You’d love to stroll the Mariahilfer Strasse, Vienna’s longest shopping street.
 You might want to take your kids to Technisches Museum Wien while you’re there.

 Come back to the city center (Innere Stadt).
 Head straight to The Cafe Tree, one of the loveliest cafes in Vienna.
 The cafe is super child-friendly and serves the best coffee and cakes in Vienna.
 Believe you me, you’ll come back to this blog and thank us for this recommendation 🙂

 It’s time to head to Prater, one of the oldest amusement parks in the world.
+Visiting Prater is one of the essential things to do when in Austria.
 Let kids have fun exploring the grounds.
 Don’t forget to ride the world’s first-ever Ferris wheel, Wiener Riesenrad.

 End your day with a rolling dinner at ROLLERCOASTERRestaurant, a great experience for kids.

 You Might Like: 11 Best Day Trips from Vienna

 Dedicate this day to MuseumsQuartier Wien, an art and creativity hub in Vienna.
 There are numerous architectural splendors and famous museums here.